jwcook23/mssql_dataframe/CONTRIBUTING.md

 1. Remote Azure DevOps pipeline.
 This is the default build process that happens with a pull request.
 2. Local Azure DevOps pipeline for testing.
-3. Local `cicd.py` for CICD process testing build without Azure.
+3. Local `continous_integration.py` for local continous integration testing build without Azure.

 ### 1. Remote Azure DevOps